-THE FIELDS OF SOCIAL WORK 305.
+305. THE FIELDS OF SOCIAL WORK

-A survey of the various types of social work, including indi-vidual case work, group work, and community organization.
+A survey of the various types of social work, including individual case work, group work, and community organization.
 Agencies set up to work with deviate forms of behavior and situations are studied both theoretically and in operation.
 Should be valuable for teachers as well as those contemplating doing social work.

-Three hours CRIMINOLOGY AND DELINQUENCY 306.
-A study of the primary and secondary causes for, manifesta-tions of, and ameliorative and preventive programs for criminal and delinquent behavior.
+306. CRIMINOLOGY AND DELINQUENCY

+A study of the primary and secondary causes for, manifestations of, and ameliorative and preventive programs for criminal and delinquent behavior.
 Emphasis is placed on the implications for various community institutions, including school and church.

-Three hours 309.
-EDUCATIONAL SOCIOLOGY This course is offered in the department of Education.
-Not offered in 1953-1954.
+309. EDUCATIONAL SOCIOLOGY

+This course is offered in the department of Education.